robertjskelton/robertjskelton.github.io/_posts/2024-06-21-suzuki-cappuccino-fuel-filter.markdown

 I also removed 1x 10mm bolt holding the fuel filter to the mount.

 Then I removed the 2x fuel lines going in to each side - and replace like for like on the fuel lines.
+Put a bucket or bowl under your car to catch the gas - some will leak before you install the new filter.
 Make sure your new filter is in the bracket before installing the new lines.

 ![Cappuccino](/images/capfp/7.jpg)
 ![Cappuccino](/images/capfp/8.jpg)